 - September 13-14: WKC Dog Show and Rally and Obedience Trials, Chelan County Fairgrounds, Cashmere

 - September 29: Membership Meeting.
 Parade of Champions.
 Refreshments: Judy Johnson, second volunteer needed

 - October 10-12: WKC Agility Trials, Confluence Park, Wenatchee

 - October 27: Membership Meeting.
 Halloween Party.
 Refreshments: Everyone!

 - November 24: Membership Meeting.
-TBA.
+Tentative, Avalanche Dogs.
 Refreshments: Louise Day, Judy Paris

 Membership Meetings: Last Monday every month.
 Karen Hall has some GREAT programs lined up.